-Our clients have been using Brandwatch for a multitude of different use cases.
-Here are some pointers for how to get the best performance when integrating the Analytics API with your application.
+Here are some pointers for how to get the best performance when integrating the Consumer Research API with your application.

 API Clients are limited to make 30 calls every 10 minutes.
 Limits are applied at a Client rather than User level.
 If you have a use case that doesn't fit within these rate limits, then please get in touch with your account manager to discuss your needs.

 If you are building an integration that uses polling in order to keep a dataset continually up to date, think about the type of data that you are displaying in order to choose appropriate polling times.